All Products >

 Common CBD Beauty Products Include:

 CBD capsules are simply a pill-form of CBD extract that is swallowed like any other supplement.
 These capsules come in either softgels or in a two-piece capsule.
-There are a couple main types of capsules - a liquid-containing oil-based capsule and a powder-containing capsule.
+There are a couple of main types of capsules - a liquid-containing oil-based capsule and a powder-containing capsule.

 The content of these capsules can vary from company to company and contain the following ingredients: